lmweber/OSTAWorkshopBioc2021/README.md

 remotes::install_github("PeteHaitch/DelayedMatrixStats", ref = "906ef69596558b0b7436ce95ad81a529062fa38c")
 ```

-Alternatively, a `devel` installation of Bioconductor 3.14 can also be used, with the latest versions of the above packages.
+Alternatively, a `devel` installation of Bioconductor 3.14 can also be used, with the latest versions of the packages above.

 ## Docker image

 A Docker image containing the tested version of all materials used in the workshop is also available.
 Note this is a large download.

+To run the Docker image:

 ```sh
 docker run -e PASSWORD=abc -p 8787:8787 lmweber/ostaworkshopbioc2021:latest
 ```

-Once Docker is running, navigate to http://localhost:8787/ in your browser, and log in with username `rstudio` and password `abc`.
+Then navigate to http://localhost:8787/ in your browser, and log in with username `rstudio` and password `abc`.